-This led me to wondering if there was a way to get my images from Facebook.
-I’ve been on the site just over 10 years and I’ve uploaded lots of pictures there, including those of family members that most of them had never seen.
+Luckily, some time ago I downloaded all my images from Instagram.
+I actually did that shortly after my computer crashed back in 2018, but I didn’t do the same from Facebook.
+I’ve been on the site just over 12 years, and I’ve uploaded lots of pictures there that didn’t originate from Instagram.
+Many include family members that most of them had never seen.
+I lost a lot of those images, like from Instagram, in the big crash of 2018.
 This set me on a journey towards discovery… and the last thing I discovered was stunning!
 Stick around…

 The first thing you do is go into your settings page.
 Up there at the top you see something telling you to click on the link to go to the page to set up downloading your information.